 It is notable that the FZ300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The PEN-F does not feature such a mic input.

-Both the PEN-F and the FZ300 are recent models that are part of the current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the PEN-F does not have a direct predecessor.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus PEN-F better than the Panasonic FZ300 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus PEN-F: